maziac/DeZogPlugin/Readme.md

 ## Socket Configuration

-The UARTSocket plugin starts to listen for a socket connection on startup at port 11000.
+The DeZog plugin starts to listen for a socket connection on startup at port 11000.
 You can change the used port by providing a different port number in the DeZogPlugin.dll.config file.

 ## Socket Protocol